Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Discussion and Conclusion

 {

 }

 \maketitlesupplementary

-In this \textbf{supplementary document}, we provide additional materials to supplement our main submission.
-In the \textbf{supplementary video}, we show more visual results using our method.
-The \textbf{code} will be made publicly available for research purposes.
+In this \textbf{supplementary material}, we provide additional information to supplement our main submission.
+The \textbf{code} is available here for research purposes: \rurl{github.com/jzr99/Geo4D}

-\section{Implementation details}
+\section{Implementation Details}

-\subsection{Training dataset}
+\subsection{Training Dataset}

-As shown in Tab.~\ref{tab:ablation_Dataset}, we use five synthetic datasets for training: Spring~\cite{Mehl2023_Spring}, BEDLAM~\cite{black2023bedlamsyntheticdatasetbodies}, PointOdyssey~\cite{zheng2023pointodyssey}, TarTanAir~\cite{Wang2020TartanAirAD}, and VirtualKitti~\cite{cabon2020vkitti2}.
-Although all datasets we used are synthetic data sets, we found that there are still some missing depth pixels in PointOdyssey~\cite{zheng2023pointodyssey}.
-So we apply max pooling to inpaint those missing pixels.
-During training, we sample each data set with the corresponding ratio in Tab.~\ref{tab:ablation_Dataset}.
-For each sample, we sample 16 frames from the sampled sequence with the sampling stride randomly chosen from $\{1,2,3\}$ to allow our diffusion model to adapt to different input videos with various FPS.
+As shown in \cref{tab:ablation_Dataset}, we use five synthetic datasets for training: Spring~\cite{Mehl2023_Spring}, BEDLAM~\cite{black2023bedlamsyntheticdatasetbodies}, PointOdyssey~\cite{zheng2023pointodyssey}, TarTanAir~\cite{Wang2020TartanAirAD}, and VirtualKitti~\cite{cabon2020vkitti2}.
+Although all datasets are synthetic, we found that some depth pixels are missing in PointOdyssey~\cite{zheng2023pointodyssey}.
+To address this, we apply max pooling to inpaint the missing pixels.
+During training, we sample each dataset according to the ratios in \cref{tab:ablation_Dataset}.
+For each sample, we select 16 frames from the sequence, with the sampling stride randomly chosen from $\{1,2,3\}$ to allow our diffusion model to adapt to input videos with various frame rates.

-\subsection{Optimization details}
+\subsection{Optimization Details}